Emergency Offline AuthenticationEmergency Offline Authentication

 - Offline emergency passcode.
 Use this option if a user has forgotten his or her PIN.
 The offline emergency passcode is used in place of the user’s PIN and tokencode.

-RSA SecurID for Windows users may need temporary emergency access so that they can authenticate while working offline.
+SecurID for Windows users may need temporary emergency access so that they can authenticate while working offline.
 Temporary emergency access is necessary for users with misplaced, lost, or stolen tokens, or users who have forgotten their PIN.

 For offline authentication, the system generates and downloads an offline passcode or tokencode before the user needs it.
 Providing emergency offline authentication codes must be done in advance.
 Authentication codes cannot be sent to a user who is offline.